ogradyc01/GoldenCheetah/ChartTypes_Trends.md

 ### Curves - Details - Metric

-Metrics are pre-defined in GoldenCheetah.
+'Metric's are pre-defined in GoldenCheetah.
 Each metric determines the data to be shown in the graph.

 ![Metric Trends - New Curve - Metric] (https://raw.githubusercontent.com/Joern-R/GoldenCheetah/master/doc/wiki/MetricTrends_New_Curve_Edit.jpg)